agent87/Ihugura-API/README.md

   <h3 align="center">Ihugura Chatbot</h3>

   <p align="center">
-    A guide on how to contribute to the community website!
+    A guide on how to the Ihugura chatbot!
     <br />
     <a href="https://github.com/agent87/community.website/issues">Report Bug</a>
     ·